nujensait/phpexp/Courses/otus_php_pro/readme.md

 Mikhail Ikonnikov <mishaikon@gmail.com>

 # How to use
-see readme.md inside each directory
+see 'readme.txt' file inside each directory